FasterSpeeding/Tanjun/docs/usage.md

 ### Checks

-Checks are simple to understand, they are functions which run before command execution to decide whether a command or group of commands match a context.
+Checks are functions that run before command execution to decide whether a command or group of commands matches a context and should be called with it.

 ```py
 @tanjun.with_guild_check(follow_wrapped=True)